pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/openshift.md

 								"protocol": "TCP"
 							}
 						],

 ```

 #### 5.2 Add environment variables
-There are six environment variables necessary for OpenShift
+There are six environment variables necessary for OpenShift:

 1. `WORKER_USES_ROOT`: This controls whether worker pipelines run as the root user or not.
 You'll need to set it to `false`
 1. `PORT`: This is the grpc port used by pachd for communication with `pachctl` and the api.
 It should be set to the same value you set for `api-grpc-port` above.
 1. `HTTP_PORT`: The port for the api proxy.
 It should be set to `api-http-port` above.